- Home

 Museum: Orange, VA

-This museum houses many exhibits and artifacts of the Madison's (particularly James and Dolley).
+This museum houses many exhibits and artifacts of the Madisons (particularly James and Dolley).